Jordan-Pierce/CoralNet-Toolbox/Toolbox/Tools/Annotation/README.md

   name, top-left X, Y, and image patch name.
 - Resolution of the local machine needs to be adjusted to be 100% for the entire GUI to be within screen.
-- Use the `utils.py` script to convert the output .txt file into a format that can be uploaded to CoralNet.
+- Use the script to convert the output .txt file into a format that can be uploaded to CoralNet.

 **This tool was developed by Dr. Yuri Rzhanov of the Center for Coastal and Ocean Mapping/Joint Hydrographic Center.**

-### Converting to CSV

-This notebook can be used to convert and merge the .txt files output from the Patch Exaction Tool.
-The .txt files have a xy value that represents the top-left corner (i.e., origin) of the patch extracted, though for CoralNet, these need to be the center.
-The notebook expects all .txt files to placed in the same directory, and the `patch_size` variable to be set to the size the patch was when originally extracted.